tinko26/ao/docs/api/src/ao_sys/ao_wr.h.md

 };
 ```

+This type represents a readers-writer lock.
 It consists of the following members.

 | `r_active` | The number of active readers. |
 | `r_waiting` | The list of waiting readers |